aymenhafeez/neodark.nvim/README.md

 ### Introduction

-This is a fork of VDuchauffour's OneDark based [neodark theme](http://github.com/VDuchauffour/neodark.nvim), with a few tweaks to the neodark style, and neodarker is now neodark with more vibrant foreground colours.
-Support for [nvim-navic](http://github.com/SmiteshP/nvim-navic) has also been added.
+This is a fork of VDuchauffour's OneDark based [neodark theme](http://github.com/VDuchauffour/neodark.nvim) with a few tweaks

 ### Installation and usage